Living in Light of Two Ages

 Far from a call to low expectations and passivity, Horton invites readers to recover their sense of joy in the ordinary.
 He provides a guide to a sustainable discipleship that happens over the long haul—not a quick fix that leaves readers empty with unfulfilled promises.
 Convicting and ultimately empowering, Ordinary is not a call to do less; it’s an invitation to experience the elusive joy of the ordinary Christian life.

-You can pre-order the book here: Mike Horton's Ordinary
+You can order the book here: Mike Horton's new book Ordinary